nguyenalison/best-restaurant-matches/src/README.md

 - What effect of special characters or spaces
 - " tasty" vs "tasty"
 - Ask the user for company location?
+- What can I do to make my submission to stand out from the rest of the candidates

 ## Task Flow
 - Ask the user to input their parameters but empty for none
 - Display all the matches